1.04k → 776 bytes 72.86%

 These are just windows into each of our EC classrooms to show you how we’re capitalizing on the power of field site visits and expert interactions to enrich the learning experiences of our students.
 As parents who have chosen our program for your children, you understand the value of providing them with opportunities that transcend traditional education.
 Working and learning together in a PreK-12th grade school is powerful and can bring remarkable learning interactions that one does not always anticipate.
 However, when educators open themselves to the availability of these interactions, authentic partnership unfolds, not just from faculty experts but also from our older students.
 Together, we’re creating a community where curiosity thrives, and every child has the chance to learn from and alongside one another.

-This article was originally published as a letter to the Bennett Day community from Meg Fitzgerald, the Director of Early Childhoods.
+This article was originally published as a letter to the Bennett Day community from Meg Fitzgerald, the Director of Early Childhood.
 Each month, we share insight with families about the “why” behind Bennett Day programs to reinforce our values and highlight how these philosophies manifest themselves in the lives of our learners.